AmielCyber/PetSearch/README.md

 * Material UI

 ## React Application
 I am no longer serving the React files from ASP.NET.
-I have decided to host the React application at Netifly instead for a better user experience and separation of concerns.
+I have decided to host the React application at Netlify instead for a better user experience and separation of concerns.

 [React GitHub Source Code](https://github.com/AmielCyber/pet-search-react)